wltechblog/thingino-installers/README.md

 Files and tools for installing Thingino firmware on various supported camera models

-Follow the README in the subdirectory named for your camera
+# NOTE: Follow the README in the subdirectory named for your camera, THIS OVERRIDES WHAT I SHOW IN A VIDEO

 # A note about UPDATES